-Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) b ŕ The project shall comply with all requirements of the State Water Resources Board (SWRCB) and obtain a General Construction Activity Stormwater Permit.
-Building/ Encroachment Permits Engineering Department , 8) Hydrold The project shall comply with all applicable mitigation measures for Expanded Initial Study #02-27 for General Plan Amendment #02-02 and Annexation/Pre-Zoning Application #02-02.
-Building/ Encroachment Permits Engineering Department а HYDRO-1 To minimize any potential short-term water quality effects from project-related construction activities, the project contractor shall implement Best Management Practices (BMPs) in conformance with the California Storm Water Best Management Practice Handbook for Construction Activity.
-In addition, the proposed project shall be in compliance with existing regulatory requirements, including the Water Pollution Control Preparation (WPCP) Manual.
-In addition, implementation of a Storm Water Pollution Prevention Plan (SWPPP) would be required under the National Pollutant Discharge Elimination System (NPDES) to regulate water quality associated with construction activities.
-Building/ Encroachment Permits Engineering Department
+Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) b (The project shall comply with all requirements of the State Water Resources Board (SWRCB) and obtain a General Construction Activity Stormwater Permit.
+Building/ Encroachment Permits Engineering Department 8) Hydrol] The project shall comply with all applicable mitigation measures for Expanded Initial Study #02-27 for General Plan Amendment #02-02 and Annexation/Pre-Zoning Application #02-02.
+Building/ Encroachment Permits Engineering Department a HYDRO-1) Building/ Encroachment Permits Engineering Department

 Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) а HYDRO-2 If any storm drainage from the site is to drain into MID facilities, the developer shall first enter into a "Storm Drainage Agreement" with MID and pay all applicable fees.
-Building/ Encroachment Permits Engineering Department а HYDRO-3) To reduce the potential for degradation of surface water quality during project operation, a SWPPP shall be prepared for the proposed project.
+Building/ Encroachment Permits Engineering Department a HYDRO-3) To reduce the potential for degradation of surface water quality during project operation, a SWPPP shall be prepared for the proposed project.
 The SWPPP shall describe specific programs to minimize stormwater pollution resulting from the proposed project.
 Specifically, the SWPPP shall identify and describe source control measures, treatment controls, and BMP maintenance requirements to ensure that the project complies with post-construction stormwater management requirements of the RWQCB.
 Building/ Encroachment Permits Engineering Department c HYDRO-4 Prior to issuance of a building permit or as required by the City Engineer, the developer shall demonstrate to the City that storm drainage facilities are adequate to meet the Project demands and that improvements are consistent with the City Standards and the City's Storm Drain Master Plan.
 Building/ Encroachment Permits Engineering Department